rom3r4/agronet/README.md

     $ cd __YOUR_SITE_DIRECTORY__

     $ vi settings.inc
-    --> remove the comments at the beggining and at the end
+    --> remove the comments at the beginning and at the end

-Upgrading your Drupal Core or your Drupal Commons Core
+Upgrading your Drupal Core or your Drupal Commons Core --

     Change directory  to:
     $ cd __YOUR_SITE_DIRECTORY__